Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 All hunters who submit a head receive their test results directly in an email using the email address in their AlbertaRELM account.
 Hunters without an email address in their account are phoned only if the animal is positive for CWD.

-CWD occurs in pockets of localized deer, so hunters harvesting from the same small population each year are more likely to harvest an infected deer and gain access to annual free replacement licences.
+- CWD occurs in localized pockets, so hunters harvesting from the same small population each year were more likely to harvest an infected deer and gained access to annual free replacement licences.

-As the number of CWD cases increases over time, the number of replacement licences:
+As the number of CWD cases increased over time, the number of replacement licences:

-- becomes disproportionate to the number of licences available to individuals who apply for draws
+- became disproportionate to the number of licences available to individuals who applied for draws

-- limits the diversity of opportunity for broader populations of hunters who wish to have that opportunity
+- limited the diversity of opportunity for broader populations of hunters, particularly those who wished to hunt mule deer males

 CWD and human health